SPD Board of Management

 Board and Board Committee members guide formulation and undertake oversight of the organisation’s strategic plan.
 This includes succession planning, appointment and setting the remuneration of key staff, on the recommendation of the Chief Executive Officer.
-Board volunteers are provided with the SPD Board or Board Committee Handbook, a comprehensive manual to guide them on Board policies, standards, processes and governance.
-They also onboard and keep up with changes through various means such as attending courses, participating in internal and external events, serving on and contribution to committees and workgroups of agencies and accessing relevant literature.
+Board volunteers are provided with the SPD Board or Board Committee Handbook, a comprehensive manual to guide them on Board policies, standards, processes, and governance.
+They also onboard and keep up with changes through various means such as attending orientations, courses, participating in internal and external events, serving on and contribution to committees and workgroups of agencies and accessing relevant literature.

-In taking a whole-of-organisation approach to enhance the governance structure and practices of SPD, the Board conducts regular self-evaluation to improve its effectiveness and to plan for renewal and succession.
-It does this through a mixture of tools including Board profiling once every two years, online Board assessment surveys.
+In taking a whole-of-organisation approach to enhance the governance structure and practices of SPD, the Board, guided by its policy conducts regular self-evaluation to improve its effectiveness and to plan for renewal and succession.
+It does this through a mixture of tools including Board profiling once every two years and formal Board assessment surveys.
 Ongoing informal review of processes and practices of the Board at any and all times contribute to its effectiveness.
 These exercises also help the Board to identify talent needs and guide recruitment of new members in line with Board policy on recruitment, orientation and succession planning.